Bitdribble/bitdribble-doc/source/install.rst

 - Debug, Devel categories

+- expat-devel

+- openssl-devel

+- libjansson-devel

+- micro-httpd

-- expat-devel, openssl-devel, libjasson-devel, micro-httpd, libcurl-devel.
+- libcurl-devel.

 In a Cygwin bash terminal, do the following: